-The cost of living in the neighboring communities of South Miami and Coral Gables are significantly higher than the national average.
+The cost of living in the High Pines area is around 28% higher than the national average.
 Housing is the biggest factor that contributes to the cost of living difference.

 High Pines has a tropical monsoon climate.
 The tropical rainy season is marked by May and runs through October.
 Dry season starts in November and lasts through April.
 Interestingly, Miami Beach is the only mainland US city to never experience freezing temperatures.